 Another tip is to edit your images.
 There are many free online tools that you can use to edit your images.

-PicMonkey and Canva are two of my favorites to use.
-They are both free, but you can also purchase the premium services if you wish.
-They both are user-friendly and offer a lot of choices with the free services.
+Canva and Photoshop are two of my favorites image editing tools to use.
+Canva is free, but you can also purchase the premium services if you wish.

 If you are using social media for marketing, size the images to the social media site that you are using.